Pylons/pyramid/docs/tutorials/bfgwiki2/authorization.rst

 Adding Login and Logout Views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We'll add a ``login`` view which renders a login form and processes
+We'll add a ``login`` view callable which renders a login form and
-the post from the login form, checking credentials.
+processes the post from the login form, checking credentials.

-We'll also add a ``logout`` view to our application and provide a link
+We'll also add a ``logout`` view callable to our application and
-to it.
-This view will clear the credentials of the logged in user and
+provide a link to it.
+This view will clear the credentials of the
-redirect back to the front page.
+logged in user and redirect back to the front page.

 We'll add a different file (for presentation convenience) to add login
-and logout views.
-Add a file named ``login.py`` to your application
+and logout view callables.
+Add a file named ``login.py`` to your
-(in the same directory as ``views.py``) with the following content:
+application (in the same directory as ``views.py``) with the following
+content:

 .. literalinclude:: src/authorization/tutorial/login.py
    :linenos: